Where to Stay in Santiago, Chile - A Local's Guide

 These three neighborhoods constitute the city’s eastern suburbs, and they are by far the nicest parts of Santiago.
 The foothills of the Andes mountains rise up on the eastern edge of all of them, and on clear days you can look up and see the mountains in front of you.
 All three neighborhoods are very safe.

 Providencia (orange on the map) and Las Condes (green) each have multiple metro stops and lots of buses that run through them.
 Providencia is a bit closer to downtown and also more densely populated.
-Las Condes is busy and has lots going on around the metro stops, but does start to get suburban further out.
+Las Condes is busy and has lots going on around the metro stops, but starts to get suburban once you go even just a few blocks away from the metro line.

-Airbnbs are not very common in these areas and, just like the rideshare apps, are not fully regulated in Chile.
-So, I suggest you choose regular hotels.
+Airbnbs are not very common in these areas and are not fully regulated in Chile, so I suggest you choose regular hotels.
 Another thing to keep in mind is that many of the hotels you’ll find are more North American-style properties.
 They are usually very modern and rooms tend to be renovated, spacious, and comfortable.
 You won’t find many boutique properties, however.

 Barrio Lastarria/Bellas Artes and Barrio Italia